DanieleOttaviano/Omnivisor/README.md

 ./scripts/build_environment.sh -t <target> -b <backend>
 ```

 The previous script set the default environment.
-You can override the default environment in any script using `-t` and `-b` flags again.
+To override the default environment use the`-t` and `-b` flags again in any other script.

 ### 3.3 Setup the Target